A beginner’s guide to email marketing

 A plain text email is more likely to get through spam filters.

 Add a call to action button.
-They really do encourage people to click.
+They really do encourage people to click and visit your website.

 7. Types of email campaigns